calculquebec/cq-formation-cip201/doc/en/resources/cpu.rst

 A program’s `scalability <https://docs.alliancecan.ca/wiki/Scalability/en>`__ is its capacity to reduce computing time as it uses more CPU cores.
-For instance, using two CPU cores rather than one should, ideally, halve the computing time, while using four should reduce that time to 1/4 of that required with a single core.
+For instance, using two CPU cores rather than one should, ideally, halve the computing time, while using four should reduce that time to 1/4.

 In reality, however, parallel programs have limitations.
 As they use more cores, the gain in time diminishes and, eventually, becomes negligible.
 Some programs